nassuphis/trip_to_trasquera/docs/README.md

 convinced that it would do Sigrid a lot of good.
 We had a wonderful time.

-After we returned to Athens, we though that a painting inspired by our time in Bugliaga would be the most appropriate "thank you" gift to our gracious hosts.
+After we returned to Athens, we thought that a painting inspired by our time in Bugliaga would be the most appropriate "thank you" gift to our gracious hosts.
 This was the initial plan, but it did not survive Sigrid's enthusiasm for the place: The one "gift" painting turned into a series of 12, made over the next 2 years.

-These paintings be seen in this catalogue.
+The paintings be seen in this catalogue.